 Lawsuits being filed around the country now allege that GlaxoSmithKline was actively promoting the benefits of Zofran to pregnant women.
 These lawsuits alleged that after the FDA approved Zofran, Glaxo had evidence that Zofran presented an unreasonable risk of harm to babies exposed to Zofran prenatally.
 Instead of warning doctors and mothers-to-be, Glaxo instead pushed a marketing scheme to promote Zofran to OBs and other doctors as a treatment for morning sickness.

 These lawsuits also make a critical point that will be central to this litigation: Glaxo knew or should have known that the side effects of Zofran could include birth defects in children and that a warning should have been placed on the drug to make clear that this drug could cause birth defects in children.
-There is a drug, Diclegis, that is FDA approved to treat stomach problems during pregnancy.
+There is a drug, Diclegis, that is FDA-approved to treat stomach problems during pregnancy.
 No one is saying Zoloft should be recalled.
-But women cannot make a choice unless all of the risks are explained to them.
+But women cannot choose unless all of the risks are explained to them.

 Is it that Glaxo knew or should have known?
 The litigation process should flush this out.
 Again, the antennae are especially high in these cases in light of the allegations that GSK buried safety data.

-Lawsuits against GlaxoSmithKline are gaining steam because the company blockbuster drug Zofran has been consistently linked to birth defects in pregnant women.
-The allegations against the company are fairly straightforward: Glaxo failed to warn women about the potential harmful effects of the drug, and as a result doctors began prescribing the drug for uses other than its intended one.
-This practice is called using a drug “off-label,” and here Glaxo’s insistence on pushing the drug led to some serious side-effects.
+Lawsuits against GlaxoSmithKline are gaining steam because the company’s blockbuster drug Zofran has been consistently linked to birth defects in pregnant women.
+The allegations against the company are fairly straightforward: Glaxo failed to warn women about the potentially harmful effects of the drug, and as a result, doctors began prescribing the drug for uses other than its intended one.
+This practice is called using a drug “off-label,” and here Glaxo’s insistence on pushing the drug led to some serious side effects.

-One of those studies, which was mentioned in the New England Journal of Medicine, had a sample size of only 2,000 women, who were only taking the drug for a period of ten weeks, skewing the data in favor of Glaxo.
-But scientists from the International Society of Pharmacoepidemiology soon refuted these stats with a thirteen year study confirming the 30% figure from the American Journal of Obstetrics study.
+One of those studies, which was mentioned in the New England Journal of Medicine, had a sample size of only 2,000 women, who were only taking the drug for ten weeks, skewing the data in favor of Glaxo.
+But scientists from the International Society of Pharmacoepidemiology soon refuted these stats with a thirteen-year study confirming the 30% figure from the American Journal of Obstetrics study.
 Notwithstanding the conflicting data, the FDA has publicly warned pregnant mothers that Zofran might be dangerous for their unborn children.

 What will happen to your case if you and your child or grandchild have a viable claim for injuries?
-In answering the question, we have to concede that we have no idea.
-This is pretty new litigation and drug injury cases can break a lot of different ways.
+Again, barring the unlikely event that the Supreme Court overturns the 1st Circuit Court of Appeals, this litigation is over.